RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 The Train dataset is identical to the original IMDB Train from Pytorch.
 The Validation and Test were generated ni the following way:
 -  The original IMDB Test dataset was splited to (1000, 24000) samples.
 -  The 1000 samples were taken for test (They were the first 1000 in the original IMDB Test) and 24000 for validation.
--  The 1000 Test samples were shuffled and summarized with two different methods: with and without sampling (see [`generate()`](https://huggingface.co/transformers/main_classes/model.html#transformers.generation_utils.GenerationMixin.generate)), and with 11 different summarization lengths [120, 110, 100, 90, 80, 70, 60, 50, 40, 30, 20].
+-  The 1000 Test samples were shuffled and summarized with two different methods: with and without sampling (see [`generate()`](https://huggingface.co/transformers/main_classes/model.html#transformers.generation_utils.GenerationMixin.generate)), and with 11 different summarization lengths of [120, 110, 100, 90, 80, 70, 60, 50, 40, 30, 20] tokens.

+Here are histograms of the token counts for each dataset.
 The title of each plot for the summarized-IMDB word count histograms describes the maximal length parameter value set to the T5 summarizer.
 Notice that the maximal length parameter of 100 causes a generated average word count of 70 words per summary.
 In general, the mean word count for each dataset is typically a few dozens of words less than the maximal length value that was set.

 ![image](Figures/IMDB_histogram.png)